auth0/auth0-java/README.md

 Click [here](https://auth0.com/docs/api/management/v2/tokens) for more information on how to obtain API Tokens.

+In the event of token expiration a new one can be set to an existing `ManagementAPI` instance by calling the `setApiToken` method with the new token.

 The Management API is divided into different entities.
 Each of them have the list, create, update, delete and update methods plus a few more if corresponds.
 The calls are authenticated using the API Token given in the `ManagementAPI` instance creation and must contain the `scope` required by each entity.
 See the javadoc for details on which `scope` is expected for each call.

 * **Blacklists:** See [Docs](https://auth0.com/docs/api/management/v2#!/Blacklists/get_tokens).
 Access the methods by calling `mgmt.blacklists()`.